mono/website/docs/advanced/pinvoke/index.md

 We can't use **System.String** for both parameters, as strings are immutable.
 This is OK for *src*, but *dest* will be modified, and the caller should be able to see the modification.

-The solution is to use a [http:/monodoc/T:System.Text.StringBuilder System.Text.StringBuilder] , which gets special marshaling support from the runtime.
+The solution is to use a [System.Text.StringBuilder](http://docs.go-mono.com/index.aspx?link=T:System.Text.StringBuilder) , which gets special marshaling support from the runtime.
 This would allow **strncpy**(3) to be wrapped and used as:

 ``` csharp
  [DllImport ("libc.so")]